gvwilson/teachtogether.tech/en-md/individual/index.md

 and crucially,
 that ratings were not biased by gender or race.

-One way to implement peer assessment is <span g="g:contributing-student">contributing student pedagogy</span>, in which learners produce artifacts to contribute to others' learning.
+One way to implement peer assessment is <span g="contributing-student-pedagogy">contributing student pedagogy</span>, in which learners produce artifacts to contribute to others' learning.
 This can be developing a short lesson and sharing it with the class, adding to a question bank,